snowflakedb/native-apps-templates/README.md

 ### Note
 You can also clone this repository manually using `git` and simply modify the template you would like to use.
-Note that any jinja files in this repository will not be rendered to their intended file type if using this option.
+Note that any files in this repository containing Jinja template tags will not be rendered to their intended file type if using this option.